mematt/ml4calibrated450k/README.md

 ## OS & Setup requirements

-We tested our R scirpts under
+We tested our R scripts using
-+ Both CPU and GPU
++ both CPU and GPU on
   + Ubuntu  16.04.03 LTS
-+ CPU only
++ CPU only on
   + Mac OS X El Capitan 10.11.6, OS X Mojave 10.14.2

 R: A Language and Environment for Statistical Computing, v.3.3.3 - 3.4